Lasse Schöne: Youth

 Schöne began his international career with the Denmark national under-16 team, scoring a goal on his debut in August 2001.
 He played a total of ten matches and scored one goal for the under-17 and under-18 teams from July 2002 to March 2004.
 After joining De Graafschap, Schöne made his debut for the under-21 team in March 2007.
 He played a total of nine matches and scored one goal for the under-21s until October 2008.

 Senior

 On 12 August 2009, on his debut for the Denmark senior team in a friendly against Chile, Schöne scored less than a minute after being put into action in the second half.
 The goal was the equalizer in an eventual 1–2 loss at the Brøndby Stadium.

-He was unable to play in the 2010 FIFA World Cup in South Africa because of a knee injury.
+He was unable to play in the 2010 FIFA World Cup in South Africa because of a knee injury, but did appear for Denmark at Euro 2012.

 In 2018 he was named in Denmark's squad for the 2018 FIFA World Cup in Russia.
 He played in three matches, starting in one, but did not score.